yaviddang20/eecs206a-final/index.md

     <div class="team-members">
       <div class="team-member">
         <h3>David Yang</h3>
-        <p>Graduate student at UC Berkeley in computational biology with an interest in robotics.</p>
+        <p>Graduate student at UC Berkeley in computational biology with research experience in deep learning for protein design and an interest in robotics.</p>
       </div>
     </div>
   </section>